Futura-Py/TimerX/CONTRIBUTING.md

 git add . # stages your code to commit. cz c # The tool for committing the code
 ```
 It will ask you what type of change it is, the scope(just hit enter) and the commit title.
-Make sure the title is apt and short(~50 words).
+Make sure the title is apt and short(~50 letters).
 Then, add a commit description if you want and choose N for breaking change(although if it's a breaking change, choose yes).
 Then, go ahead with enters and type this in the end:
 ```shell
 git push
 ```